hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

     ... // application code

     MPI_Finalize();
 }
 ```

 Most MPI functions in C return an integer (which in this case, we've discarded).
 Like many return values in C, it indicates whether the operation has been successful.
-If the MPI operation has been successful, it will return MPI_SUCCESS.
+If the MPI operation has been successful, it will return `MPI_SUCCESS`.
 Other return values indicate that a problem has occurred.

 ## Communicators

 Much of MPI is based around the notion of _communicators_.
 A communicator defines a group of MPI processes that are referred to by a _communicator handle_.
 The `MPI_COMM_WORLD` handle encompasses all MPI processes that have been started as part of a parallel program.
 Most MPI operations require a communicator handle to be passed, to determine where messages should be sent to or received from.

-You can query the size of a communicator, and a processes rank within the communicator with the `MPI_Comm_size()` and `MPI_Comm_rank()` functions.
-Each take a communicator handle and a pointer to an integer which is where MPI stores the result of the call.
+You can query the size of a communicator, and a process's rank within the communicator with the `MPI_Comm_size()` and `MPI_Comm_rank()` functions.
+Each take a communicator handle and a pointer to an integer, which is where MPI stores the result of the call.

 With the 4 MPI functions we've covered so far, we can now write a very simple MPI "Hello, World!" application.